ayyucecay/notebook/sql.md

 SELECT CustomerName AS Customer, ContactName AS [Contact Person]      Creates two aliases, one for the CustomerName column and one for the ContactName column.
 FROM Customers;

+SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate          "CustomerID" column in the "Orders" table refers to the "CustomerID" in the "Customers" table.
+FROM Orders                                                               The relationship between the two tables above is the "CustomerID" column.
+INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID;

 ```